otp-demo/rhsso-auto/configuration-docs/Azure.md

   After above two steps are completed we are ready to federate `acme.com` domain to Azure tenancy.
 A sample script `IdPFederation.ps1` can be found in this repo.
 Running this script will allow RH-SSO users with a verified domain specified in `$dom` variable to sign into Azure Portal via RH-SSO as IdP.

   > Global Administrator running this script should go through all the comments in `IdPFederation.ps1` file and update variables as required.

+If run successfully, you should be able to use RH-SSO as IdP for signing into Azure portal.

 ⚠️ Users must be added manually on Azure Active Directory (AAD) using `New-MsolUser` command and with correct `ImmutableId` - please refer to comments on `IdPFederation.ps1` for more details.
 For example, if you have a user John Smith on RH-SSO, you must assign attribute with key `saml.persistent.name.id.for.urn:federation:MicrosoftOnline` and `somerandomstring` as value on RH-SSO.
 You will then have to manually create this user in AAD and use same random string as value for `ImmutableId`.
 Sample of complete `New-MsolUser` command can be found at the bottom of `IdPFederation.ps1` script.

-If run successfully, you should be able to use RH-SSO as IdP for signing into Azure portal.
+⚠️ RBAC for each user must be configured on Microsoft Azure.
+Azure role-based access control (Azure RBAC) has several Azure built-in roles that you can assign to users that are federated from custom domain.
+You can learn more about built-in roles here: [Azure built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles).
+Please also review how to assign roles roles using Azure portal here: [How to assign Azure roles using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current)

 ## Useful links